Nightwatch (1994 film): Production

 Director Ole Bornedal began writing the script for Nightwatch after the release of his television film Masturbator (1993).
 He was inspired to make the movie after a trip he made to a morgue in Copenhagen.
 He stated in an interview, "I went to this morgue in a city of one million people, and it was both scary and beautiful.
 It made me think about how, outside, there is this daily life going on, and suddenly you're standing in a cellar realizing this is where it all ends.
 It makes you think about life and how you're living it."

-Bornedal also wrote much of the script at night, he states: "I was writing the story at night, in an office all by myself, sometimes until four in the morning.
+Bornedal also wrote much of the script at night.
+He states: "I was writing the story at night, in an office all by myself, sometimes until four in the morning.
 I didn't dare go out to my car because I would have to walk through all of these dark hallways."
-Principal photography would occur in Denmark during 1993.
+Principal photography would occur in Denmark in 1993.